MichaelZ01/Web/memory-game/README.md

 # A simple memory game made using React
-## Includes: score, reset and a clock so you don't lose yourself in the game
+Includes: score, reset and clock